agenerale/agenerale.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-**Research:** I am currently a doctoral candidate under advisement of [Dr. Surya R. Kalidindi](https://www.me.gatech.edu/faculty/kalidindi) in the [MINED Research Group](https://mined.gatech.edu/) at the Georgia Institute of Technology.
-My research primarily focuses upon materials design and exploration, conceptualized through hierarchical conditional transport maps.
-This approach highlights the intersection between computational materials science, statistical embeddings, and dynamic optimal transport - with the coupled goals of identifying novel material compositions and learning the conditional process dynamics to enable their synthesis.
+I recently completed my doctoral studies under advisement of [Dr. Surya R. Kalidindi](https://www.me.gatech.edu/faculty/kalidindi) in the [MINED Research Group](https://mined.gatech.edu/)  at Georgia Tech focused on the intersection of scientific machine learning and materials informatics.
+My research developed data-driven methods for material and microstructure design, employing hierarchical conditional transport maps to embed complex microstructural information into tractable statistical representations.
+These frameworks connect computational materials science, statistical embedding techniques, and optimal transport theory, enabling the discovery of novel compositions and processing pathways through the modeling of process–structure–property relationships.

-**Previously:** Prior to returning to graduate school, I worked for several years in the aerospace industry, first in the fabrication of high-pressure turbine airfoils, and later in designing the internal cooling circuits of such airfoils for commercial and military applications.
+Enabling these frameworks involves several novel algorithmic advances in flow-based generative models, permitting the probabilistic simulation of conditional processes as well as the Bayesian treatment of high-dimensional inverse problems – both of which permits the joint design of material microstructures along with their manufacturing pathways to achieve target property sets.

+Today, I apply these same scientific-ML techniques in my professional role in aerospace, collaborating with interdisciplinary teams to turn advanced modeling ideas into practical tools for materials and manufacturing challenges.